Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Hyperbolic spaces

 \begin{thm} Let $M$ be a $\delta$-hyperbolic graph of bounded degree.
 Then there exists an order $T$ and a constant $C$ such that for all $k$

 \end{thm}

-In the formulation of the Theorem above we use the convention that edges of the graph are of length $1$, and we can assume that they are included in the metric space $M$.
+In the formulation of the Theorem above we use the convention that edges of the graph are of length $1$, and we can assume that they are included in the metric space $M$, see Lemma \ref{lem:edgesnotedges}.

-\begin{rem} The order breakpoint and the constant $C$ in Theorem \ref {thm:hyperbolicspace} of $\Gamma_d$ tend to infinity as $d$ tends to infinity.
-To see this it is enough to consider uniform imbeddings of a cube of dimension $d-1$ into $\Gamma_d$.
+\begin{rem} The order breakpoint of $\Gamma_{d}$ and the constant $C$ in Theorem \ref {thm:hyperbolicspace} of $\Gamma_d$ tend to infinity as $d$ tends to infinity.
+To see this it is enough to consider uniform embeddings of a cube of dimension $d-1$ into $\Gamma_d$.
 For more on this see Section $6$ in \cite{ErschlerMitrofanov2}.

-The same claim is clearly true for any uniformly discrete metric space, quasi-isometric to $\H^d$.
-We remind that for each $d\ge 1$ there exist finitely generated groups quasi-isometric to $\H^d$ \cites{Borel63, gromovpiatetski}, but it seems to be a challenging open problem \cite{gromovMarkov} to understand whether one can find more elementary constructions of such groups (for $d\ge 3$). \end{rem}
+From Lemma \ref{le:snakesqi} it follows that the same claim is clearly true for any uniformly discrete metric space, quasi-isometric to $\H^d$.
+We remind the reader that for each $d\ge 1$ there exist finitely generated groups quasi-isometric to $\H^d$ \cites{Borel63, gromovpiatetski}, but it seems to be a challenging open problem \cite{gromovMarkov} to understand whether one can find more elementary constructions of such groups (for $d\ge 3$). \end{rem}

-\begin{remark} The properties of $OR$ function we consider are not to be confused with "travelling salesman property" of a very different nature, introduced for finitely generated groups by Akhmedov \cite{akhmedov1}, see also \cite{akhmedov2}, \cite{guba}.
-While hyperbolic groups (and spaces) are best possible cases for our question about $\OR(k)$, hyperbolic groups are among worst possible case ("TS" groups) for the question of Akhmedov, see \cite{akhmedov1}.
-We also mention that all amenable groups are not so bad for that problem (they are not "TS" groups, see \cite{guba} , where this observation is attributed to Thurston), while for the questions of our paper there is no visible relation with amenability.
-Both amenable and not amenable groups can have finite $AN$-dimension (and thus satisfy logarithmic bound for $OR(k)$, as we will show in in \cite{ErschlerMitrofanov2}, see Theorem I) and there are numerous classes of amenable groups satisfying $OR(k)=k$ ( \cite{ErschlerMitrofanov2}, Corollary 6.8). \end{remark}
+\begin{rem} The properties of the $OR$ function we consider are not to be confused with the ``travelling salesman property'' of a very different nature, introduced for finitely generated groups by Akhmedov \cite{akhmedov1}, see also \cite{akhmedov2}, \cite{guba}.
+While hyperbolic groups (and spaces) are best possible cases for our question about $\OR(k)$, hyperbolic groups are among worst possible case (``TS'' groups) for the question of Akhmedov, see \cite{akhmedov1}.
+We also mention that all amenable groups are not so bad for that problem (they are not ``TS'' groups, see \cite{guba} , where this observation is attributed to Thurston), while for the questions of our paper there is no visible relation with amenability.
+Both amenable and non-amenable groups can have finite $AN$-dimension (and thus satisfy logarithmic bound for $OR(k)$, as we will show in \cite{ErschlerMitrofanov2}, see Theorem I) and there are numerous classes of amenable groups satisfying $OR(k)=k$ ( \cite{ErschlerMitrofanov2}, Corollary 6.8). \end{rem}